AMT Help Files

 Possible values are:

-• CR/LF normal default
+• CR/LF normal default.

-• CR Carriege return only
+• CR Carriage return only.

-• LF Line feed only
+• LF Line feed only.

 Initial value of variables